Children Exploring Nature: 9 Simple Ways To Encourage Outdoor Learning

 Outdoor learning ideas for children exploring nature

 One of the most obvious benefits of children exploring nature is in the area of physical education.
 Hiking and climbing helps kids develop and refine their gross motor skills.
-Biking and kayaking keeps kids active and healthy.
+Biking and kayaking keeps kids and families stay active and healthy during travel.
 And they also develop strength in their muscles.

 Ideas for physical education activities include hiking, trail running, mountaineering, mountain biking, kayaking, and bouldering.
 Adjust your activities to your kids’ skill levels to minimize risk for injury.